profilepic/profilepic/profilepic/README.md

 ##  (Command-Line Tool) Usage

-The gem includes a command line tool named - surprise, surpirse - `profilepic` that lets you run a zero-config / out-of-the-box profile pic(ture) as a service.
+The package includes a command line tool named - surprise, surpirse - `profilepic` that lets you run a zero-config / out-of-the-box profile pic(ture) as a service.
 Type:

     $ profilepic